swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 forwarding of signed requests from being accepted by unintended Identity Providers.

-A Service Provider SHOULD explicitly specify one requested authentication context element (`<saml2p:RequestedAuthnContext>`), containing one or more `<saml2:AuthnContextClassRef>` elements that each contains an authentication context URI<sup>*</sup> representing a defined Level of Assurance under which the authentication process should be performed.
+A Service Provider SHOULD explicitly specify a requested authentication context element (`<saml2p:RequestedAuthnContext>`), containing `<saml2:AuthnContextClassRef>` elements each holding a Level of Assurance authentication context URI (see section 3.1.1 of \[EidRegistry\]) that the Service Provider considers acceptable for the authentication process.

 A present `<saml2p:RequestedAuthnContext>` element MUST specify exact matching by means of either an absent `Comparison` attribute or a